radiantearth/community-sprints/03072017-ft-collins-colorado/agenda.md

 * **observed / duration vs start / end** - Planet internals ended up using observed + duration.
 This is probably our last opportunity to change something so substantial.
 * **relative vs absolute links** - We decided to allow both relative and absolute links.
 Should we adopt one or the other?
 Or at least a convention of when it is ok to use each?
 Should 'self' be required to be an absolute link?
 * **assets to dict, asset definition** - A couple items from the EO profile discussion with broader relevance
+* **naming of content extension / profiles / ?** - We don't have a clear name for when someone is using all the same api / static json mechanisms but is making their own validating schema - both community & vendor specific.
 * **process & momentum** - What process should we use for making improvements?
 PR's/ issues / ?
 Do we start doing 'releases'?
 What determines a release point?
 How can we make more progress on the spec virtually?
 Remote only hack days? other ideas?